bbresearcher/ZK/tutorial/HALO2/Part1.md

 ![Table](pics/coulmtypes.png)

-This was a very high level look at the table structure used in HALO2, if you would like to get a more indepth view to build on this example I can recommend reading the HALO2 book at [https://zcash.github.io/halo2/concepts/arithmetization.html](https://zcash.github.io/halo2/concepts/arithmetization.html)
+This was a very high level look at the table structure used in HALO2, if you would like to get a more in-depth view to build on this example I can recommend reading the HALO2 book at [https://zcash.github.io/halo2/concepts/arithmetization.html](https://zcash.github.io/halo2/concepts/arithmetization.html)